Scottish Conservatives: 2022 Scottish local elections

 The Scottish Conservatives lost 63 seats at the 2022 Scottish local elections, shedding 5.6% of the vote and taking their total first preference vote to 19.7% in what was their worst performance electorally in nearly a decade.
-Some of their heaviest loses occurred in Glasgow, where their total representation went from 8 councillors to 2, and Perth & Kinross, where they lost 3 councillors and control of the council to The Scottish National Party.
-They also lost control of East Dunbartonshire and Angus, where they were in coalition with the Scottish Liberal Democrats, again to The Scottish National Party, who attracted a record share of the vote and councillors across Scotland.
+Some of their heaviest loses occurred in Glasgow, where their total representation went from 8 councillors to 2, and Perth & Kinross, where they lost 3 councillors and control of the council to the Scottish National Party.
+They also lost control of East Dunbartonshire and Angus, where they were in coalition with the Scottish Liberal Democrats, again to the Scottish National Party, who attracted a record share of the vote and councillors across Scotland.
 Douglas Ross blamed the poor performance on Partygate, while others said his leadership was partly to blame, due to his unclear stance on whether he supported Boris Johnson remaining in office or not.

 Low polling and internal rumblings

-Following the 2022 Local Elections, The Scottish Conservatives fortunes did not turn around.
-Much like the UK wide Conservative Party, the party have been struggling with low polling following Boris Johnson and Liz Truss' premiership controversies, with two polls in December 2022 showing support for the party plummeting to 13%, behind Scottish Labour who were averaging 25% and The Scottish National Party averaging 50%, along with rising support for Scottish Independence.
+Following the 2022 local elections, the Scottish Conservatives fortunes did not turn around.
+Much like the UK wide Conservative Party, the party have been struggling with low polling following Boris Johnson and Liz Truss' premiership controversies, with two polls in December 2022 showing support for the party plummeting to 13%, behind Scottish Labour who were averaging 25% and the Scottish National Party averaging 50%, along with rising support for Scottish Independence.
 Douglas Ross' leadership authority suffered due to him u-turning on a number of policies, including scrapping the 45p tax rate, which he supported then supported the scrapping of the policy.
 Scottish Conservative MSP's were reported to have wanted to oust him due to the low polling and multiple u-turns, but it was subsequently revealed there isn't a mechanism in place for the Scottish Conservatives to oust their leader.

+Some Scottish Conservatives supported Boris Johnson, but Douglas Ross called on him to resign.

+On 12 October 2023, MP Lisa Cameron defected to the Conservatives, becoming the first elected representative to cross the floor to a unionist party from the SNP.
+She cited a "toxic and bullying" culture in her former party that led to her defection.

+2024 UK general election

+In the 2024 general election, the Scottish Conservatives performed poorly across Scotland with 15 lost election deposits.
+Their vote share was almost halved, down 12.3 percentage points to 12.9%.
+Leader Douglas Ross lost his seat to the SNP.
+However against the national trend, the party saw success with Harriet Cross winning Gordon and Buchan unseating Richard Thomson from the SNP.